ministryofjustice/staff-device-dhcp-server/README.md

 This folder contains the Dockerfile to create the [ISC Kea](https://www.isc.org/kea/) DHCP server docker image.

-This image is pushed up to [Amazon ECR](https://aws.amazon.com/ecr/).
+This image is published to [Amazon ECR](https://aws.amazon.com/ecr/).

 ## Getting started